-Note: To utilize the entire large binding capacity of the NucleoBond[®] Xtra Columns it is important to provide enough plasmid DNA.
-For the standard lowcopy procedure the culture volumes were doubled compared to the high-copy vector protocol.
-However, due to a plasmid content that is 10 - 100 times lower, this might be insufficient.
-If you need large amounts of low-copy plasmids, further increase the culture volume by factor 3 - 5 (see section 5.6 for more information) and decide in step 3 how much cells to use for the preparation.
-The culture volumes recommended below are calculated for a final OD600 of around 4 (see section 5.6).
+Note: To utilize the entire large binding capacity of the NucleoBond® Xtra Columns it is important to provide enough plasmid DNA.
+For the standard low-copy procedure the culture volumes were doubled compared to the high-copy vector protocol.
+However, due to a plasmid content that is 10-100 times lower, this might be insufficient.
+If you need large amounts of low-copy plasmids, further increase the culture volume by factor 3-5.
+The recommended culture volumes below are calculated for a final OD600 of around 4 (see section 4.6 for more information).

 Inoculate an overnight culture by diluting the starter culture 1/1000 into the given volumes of LB medium also containing the appropriate selective antibiotic.
-Grow the culture overnight at 37°C and ~300 rpm for 12 - 16 h.
+Grow the culture overnight at 37 °C and ~ 300 rpm for 12-16 h.